loikx/loikx/README.md

 - :zap: In my free time, I enjoy solving problems on LeetCode, reading tech articles, and staying informed about the latest advancements in technology.
 I strive to use my skills and knowledge to build efficient and user-friendly software solutions.

-- :book: Currently learning in ITMO university, faculty FITIP IS'26.
+- :book: Сurrently studying at ITMO University, faculty FITIP IS'26.

 ---